GautamKadiresh/P2P-file-transfer-using-nodeJs/README.md

 # Transfer files over internet without any third party using NodeJs.

-One person runs a node js server by typing "node run" in command prompt and uses it to create a link for the file to be sent or requested.
+One person runs a node js server by typing "npm start" in command prompt and uses it to create a link for the file to be sent or requested.
 The link is shared with the other person the files must be shared with.
 The link can be opened using a browser in any device to download/upload the files.